ftl-mv-translation/ftl-mv-translation/docs/update-simulation.md

 ## Total stats

 Originally there were 21100 translated strings in 5.2.1.
-It reduced to 20300, which makes the total lost rate of 3.8%.
+It reduced to 20300, which makes the total loss rate of 3.8%.
 This includes 430 lost strings and 370 changed strings.

 Note that there are some differences in the rate between update algorithms with estimated lost rates as follows: